 Spanish, Linguistics, Applied Linguistics, Heritage and Second Language Acquisition, Task-Based Language Teaching (TBLT), Study Abroad, Technology-Enhanced Learning, Individual Differences

-Issa, B., & Zalbidea, J. (in press).
+Issa, B., & Zalbidea, J. (2018).
 Proficiency levels in study abroad: Is there an optimal time for sojourning?
-In C. Sanz & A. Morales-Front (Eds.), The Routledge handbook of study abroad research and practice.
+In C. Sanz & A. Morales-Front (Eds.), The Routledge handbook of study abroad research and practice (pp. 453-463).
 New York, NY: Routledge.

 Méndez-Seijas, J., Zalbidea, J., & Vallejos, C. (2018).
 Conducting evaluation interviews.
 In J. McE.
 Davis & T. McKay (Eds.), A guide to useful evaluation of language programs (pp. 57-68).
 Washington, DC: Georgetown University Press.